Today I learned about foreign keys in GORM.

 No summary, actually wanted to write something, but the technology is too powerful too useless.

-The next issue may cover association patterns.
+The next issue might cover association patterns.